OpenLiberty/liberty-tools-vscode/README.md

 ## Quick start

 - Install [Liberty Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext)
+- Open an existing Liberty project or create a new one using the **Liberty: Create a Liberty project** command.
 - Select a project in the Liberty dashboard to view the available commands.

 Projects with the Liberty Maven Plugin or Liberty Gradle Plugin configured will appear in Liberty Tools on the sidebar.